George W. Wickersham: Background

-Born in Pittsburgh, Pennsylvania, in 1858, Wickersham attended local schools and graduated from the University of Pennsylvania in Philadelphia.
-He studied law by "reading," preparing for the bar through an apprenticeship with an established firm.
-After passing the bar, he set up a practice.
+Born in Pittsburgh, Pennsylvania, in 1858, Wickersham attended local schools and graduated from the University of Pennsylvania Law School in 1880 but had previously been admitted to practice before the courts as he studied law by "reading," and preparing through an apprenticeship with an established firm.

 He married Mildred Wendell.
-They had a son, Cornelius Wendell Wickersham, who later became a lawyer and a US Army Brigadier General.
+Their son, Cornelius Wendell Wickersham, was an attorney, author, and military officer who attained the rank of major general in the New York Army National Guard and was promoted to lieutenant general on the retired list to commend his many years of service to the organization.

 Career

 After several years of practice, in 1883 Wickersham entered the longtime law firm of Strong and Cadwalader in New York City.
 He became a partner four years later, and the firm was eventually named Cadwalader, Wickersham & Taft.

-He as appointed to the office of Attorney General of the United States from 1909 to 1913, in the administration of President William Howard Taft.
-In 1912 Wickersham supported the membership of US Assistant Attorney General William H. Lewis in the American Bar Association, after Southerners protested the African American's presence and the executive committee voted to oust him.
-Wickersham sent a letter to all 4700 members urging their support for Lewis, who refused to resign.
+He was appointed to the office of Attorney General of the United States from 1909 to 1913, in the administration of President William Howard Taft.
+In 1912 Wickersham supported the membership of U.S. Assistant Attorney General William H. Lewis in the American Bar Association, after Southerners protested the African American's presence and the executive committee voted to oust him.
+Wickersham sent a letter to all 4,700 members urging their support for Lewis, who refused to resign.

 After the election of President Woodrow Wilson in 1912, the Democrat appointed his own people to federal positions.
 During Wilson's first term, from 1914 to 1916, Wickersham was out of government and served as president of the Association of the Bar of the City of New York.
-In 1916, Wickersham opposed Wilson’s nomination of Louis Brandeis for the Supreme Court, describing the Jewish nominee’s supporters as "a bunch of Hebrew uplifters."
+In 1916, Wickersham opposed Wilson's nomination of Louis Brandeis for the Supreme Court, describing the Jewish nominee's supporters as "a bunch of Hebrew uplifters."